udbhavc/udbhavc.github.io/index.markdown

 My interests lie in Neural Networks and Deep-Learning and I am currently Pursuing [Andrew Ng's Course on ML](https://www.coursera.org/instructor/andrewng).
 I Enjoy Web- Development as well. .

 I am an avid reader and besides, being a big Potterhead.
 I love reading Manga and Watching Animes.
-My Favourite Animes being Naruto, Death-Note and Full-Metal Alchemist.
+My Favourite Animes being Naruto, Death-Note and Full-Metal Alchemist.If you are keen about my anime interests make sure to check [MyAnimeList](https://myanimelist.net/animelist/ImHokage)

-The best way to contact me is through mail and instagram dms although you can contact me on other social links but the these two are most preferable.
+The best way to contact me is through mail and social dms.

 The links to all my [Blog](https://udbhavc.github.io/archive.html)